 USDOT Secretary Pete Buttigieg asked the committee at its inaugural meeting to "deliberate bold ideas ... not as a theoretical exercise of what may be, but as a real opportunity to shape real work."
 Buttigieg added that he wants the committee to join him in "working to change patterns of exclusion that literally have been cemented into American life for generations."
-Former USDOT Secretary Anthony Foxx - selected by Buttigieg to chair the reconstituted committee originally established the ACTE during his 2013-2017 tenure at the agency.
-While the committee took no action at its first meeting, remarks from the members set the tone for committee's work, which will include documenting past examples of inequity in transportation planning to inform future policies and practices.
+Former USDOT Secretary first meeting, remarks from the members set the tone for committee's work, which will include documenting past examples of inequity in transportation planning to inform future policies and practices.
+"The promise of our democracy depends, in part, on correcting past mistakes," Foxx said.
+"Transportation errors, as all of you know, can last a long time.
+Our responsibility will be not to engineer history but to tell it as pure and straight as it can be told."